jpskycak/intro-to-ai/modules/coding bootcamp/_posts/2000-01-04-if-for-while.markdown

 ---
-title: For, While, If, and Try
+title: If, For, and While
 ---

-# For, While, If, and Try
+# If, For, and While

 <br>
 asdf